A Partnership of Residents, the City of Santa Rosa, and Sonoma Water

 The Creek Stewardship Program offers citizens who live, travel, and recreate along Santa Rosa’s creeks the opportunity to protect and enhance the creeks they enjoy.
 An informed, supportive, and proactive community strengthens desirable qualities such as wildlife habitat and public safety while reducing problems such as illicit dumping, water pollution, illegal camping, erosion, and growth of non-native invasive plants.
 The program’s objectives are to:

-Learn How to Become a Creek Steward
+Sign up to Become a Creek Steward Today!

 Preventing Pollution in Creeks